AlexStampfl/portfolio_site/README.md

 - Node.js
 - React.js

-I have also built my own massage website and a wordpress site for the nonprofit organizatio 'Hope Now', based in Elkhorn, Wisconsin.
+I have also built my own massage website and a wordpress site for the nonprofit organization 'HOPE NOW', based in Elkhorn, Wisconsin.